tvjames/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartSeriesItem.md

     ?>

 ### startAngle
-The start angle of the first segment.Available for donut and pie series.
+The start angle of the first donut or pie segment.

 #### Returns
 `\Kendo\Dataviz\UI\ChartSeriesItem`